Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Tools for the analysis of QARS

 \subsection{Weighted Random Descent}

-We present a method to establish --with a \emph{local} test-- that for each element $\m$ of a QARS, $\Lim(\m)$ contains a \emph{unique element} by generalizing the ARS property of Random Descent.
-Random Descent is not only an elegant technique in rewriting, developed in \cite{Oostrom07,OostromT16}, but adapts well and naturally to limits and to the probabilistic setting (\refsec{RD}).
+We present a method to establish---with a \emph{local} test---that for each element $\m$ of a QARS, $\wLim(\m)$ contains a \emph{unique element} by generalizing the ARS property of Random Descent.
+Random Descent is not only an elegant technique in rewriting, developed in~\cite{Oostrom07,OostromT16}, but adapts well and naturally to the asymptotic setting.

-\paragraph{Random Descent.} A reduction $\red$ has \emph{random descent} (RD) \cite{Newman} if whenever a term $t$ has normal form, then all rewrite sequences from $t$ lead to it, and all have the same length.
-The best-known property which implies RD, as first observed by Newman \cite{Newman}, is the following
+\paragraph{Random Descent.} A reduction $\red$ has \emph{random descent} (RD)~\cite{Newman} if whenever an element $t$ has normal form, then all rewrite sequences from $t$ lead to it, and all have the same length.
+The best-known property which implies RD, as first observed by Newman~\cite{Newman}, is the following

 This is only a sufficient condition.
-Quite surprisingly, Random Descent can be characterized by a local (one-step) property \cite{Oostrom07}.
+Quite surprisingly, Random Descent can be characterized by a local (one-step) property~\cite{Oostrom07}.

 \paragraph{Weighted Random Descent} We generalize Random Descent to observations.
 The property $\obs$-RD states that even though an element $\mm$ may have different reduction sequences, they are all \emph{indistinguishable} if regarded through the lenses of $\obs$.
 That is, if we consider all reduction sequences $\seq \mm$ starting from the same $\mm$, they all induce the same $\omega$-chain $\langle \w{\mm_n}\rangle$.
 Obviously, if all $\omega$-chains from $\mm$ are equal, they all have the same limit $ \sup_{n} \{\w{\mm_n} \} $.